 - Books and online courses for lettering & calligraphy

-In case you’re not sure about the difference between hand lettering & calligraphy, I suggest you check out this article.
+If you’re unsure about the difference between hand lettering & calligraphy, I suggest you check out this article.

 Without any further delays, let’s get started with the list!